fsvieira/beastdb/README.md

 ```

 ### Indexes
- Indexes can have one or more fields, and rigth now you can't make queries without them, ex.
+ Indexes can have one or more fields, currently you can't make queries without them, ex.

 ```javascript
   t.index('state')